-New recital 19a regarding the link to international humanitarian law.
+New recital 19a, further modified in relation to paragraph 4 of the FI/SI proposal (WK 33/2016) regarding the link to international humanitarian law has been inserted.
 The text is consistent with recital 11 of FD 2002/475/JHA and Article 26 (4) and (5) of the CoE Convention on the Prevention of Terrorism.